BobcatRobotics/TeamDocumentation/romi/QuizThree.md

 ## Short Answer

-8. Explain the advantages of using functional commands (lambdas) over full command classes.
+8. Explain the advantages of using functional commands over full command classes.

 9. How do `SequentialCommandGroup` and `ParallelCommandGroup` differ in executing commands?